Becoming an Optician in North Carolina

 Opticianry – Associate Program, Optical Apprentice – Certificate Program

 Durham Technical Community College offers multiple training options, including an Associate program and a Certificate program.
 Classes are taken at their campus in the city of Durham, North Carolina.
-This public college has round 5,118 students in total, with the majority of students on 2-year programs.
+This public college has around 5,118 students in total, with the majority of students on 2-year programs.
 The college is accredited by the Southern Association of Colleges and Schools, Commission on Colleges.
 The cost of tuition is likely to be in the order of $1,958 per year.
 Learning materials may cost in the order of $1,300, although this will vary with the program.

 Neighbor States

-Residents of North Carolina may also wish to review their options in Tennessee, Georgia, South Carolina and Virginia.
+Residents of North Carolina may also wish to review their options in Tennessee, Georgia, South Carolina, and Virginia.